Lost in the Content Marketing Forest: How Founders Can Scale Beyond DIY

 While most move on, some founders get stuck in these unscalable content production patterns for way too long.
 There’s an expression common in the United States that describes them perfectly:

-The Forest: Consistent Content That Helps Our Audience
+The Forest: Consistent, Helpful Content That Serves Your Audience

 When it comes to building a scalable content marketing engine, your primary target should be producing helpful content consistently.